peterruler/react-native-frontend/README.md

 ![Screenshot 2](load_mobileapp.jpg)

 # Demo
-- https://snack.expo.dev/@petethegreat/react-native-frontend have Expo go app standard for react native app development and staging
+- https://snack.expo.dev/@petethegreat/react-native-frontend have Expo go app installed, it is the standard for react native app development and staging